Prepare to Influence Change with a Criminal Justice Degree

-If you already have 30 units of college credit and are considering going back to college, Azusa Pacific’s Bachelor of Arts in Criminal Justice degree is designed for you.
-APU offers this bachelor’s completion criminal justice degree at the Inland Empire, Murrieta, and San Diego regional campuses.
-Students gain hands-on field experience as they learn about the criminal justice system, preparing them to make a difference in the lives of others.
+If you already have 15 units of college credit and are considering going back to college, Azusa Pacific’s Bachelor of Arts in Criminal Justice degree completion program is designed for you.
+Available at APU’s Inland Empire, Murrieta, and San Diego regional campuses, this program allows you to gain hands-on field experience as you learn about the criminal justice system, preparing you to make a difference in the lives of others.

 Azusa Pacific’s bachelor’s completion programs allow students who began a program of study at another higher education institution to finish their degree at APU.
 In order to graduate, these transfer students must complete the required program units and general education units, for a total of 120 units.